HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 It should display `Hello, world!` on the screen when ran.
 Such "hello world" programs are traditionally used as the first examples in most programming books and tutorials.

-First, make sure you can actually run it, and after you do, we'll discuss how it works and what it means.
+Make sure you can actually run this, and after you do, we'll discuss how it works and what it means.

-To run C++ programs you'll need to install some tools...
+To run C++ programs you'll need to install some tools first...

 ## The necessary tools

 ### The compiler

-The compiler is a program that converts (or "compiles") the source you write into a program that you can run (an "executable").
-You can send the resulting executable to other people too, and they can run it without installing the compiler (like you've been doing so far with various programs you've been using).
+The compiler is a program that converts (or "compiles") the source code you write (the program text, such as the example above) into a program that you can run (an "executable").
+The resulting executables is what you can send to to other people, and they can run them without installing the compiler (like you've been doing so far with the programs you've been using, such as games and so on).

 Not all languages require compilation.
 This, and the process of compilation will be explained in more details in later chapters.